Disney+ Hotstar

-Disney+ Hotstar (known as JioHotstar in India or Hotstar in Canada, UK, and Singapore) is an Indian subscription video-on-demand over-the-top streaming service owned by JioStar.
+Disney+ Hotstar, known as JioHotstar is an Indian subscription video-on-demand, over-the-top streaming service owned by JioStar.
 (Note: Owned by The Walt Disney Company outside India) The brand was introduced as Hotstar for a streaming service carrying content from Disney Star's (formerly Star India) local networks, including films, television series, live sports, and original programming, as well as featuring content licensed from third parties such as Showtime among others.
 Amid the significant growth of mobile broadband in India, Hotstar quickly became the dominant streaming service in the country.

 Following the acquisition of Star India's parent company 21st Century Fox by Disney in 2019, Hotstar was integrated into Disney's global streaming brand Disney+ as "Disney+ Hotstar" in April 2020.
 The co-branded service added Disney+ original programming, and films and television series from its main content brands of Walt Disney Studios, Pixar, Marvel Studios, Lucasfilm, and National Geographic alongside the domestic and third-party content already carried on the platform.
 The Indian version of Disney+ Hotstar in India was merged with JioCinema in February 2025 to form JioHotstar.

-Outside India, in Indonesia, Malaysia, and Thailand, Disney+ Hotstar is fully owned by Disney, where it similarly combines entertainment content licensed from local, third-party studios with the larger Disney+ library.
+Outside India, in Indonesia, Malaysia, and Thailand, Disney+ Hotstar is fully owned by The Walt Disney Company, where it similarly combines entertainment content licensed from local, third-party studios with the larger Disney+ library.
 Disney+ Hotstar in Indonesia, Malaysia, and Thailand became Disney+ on 9 October 2025 as part of the rebranding of Star into Hulu in the global market.
 In Singapore, Canada, and the United Kingdom, Hotstar operates as a streaming service targeting the Indian diaspora, focusing on Disney Star's domestic entertainment and sports content, and Disney+ operates as a standalone service in these markets.
 Hotstar formerly operated in the United States as well, but it was closed in 2021 and its content was folded into Hulu and ESPN+.
+JioHotstar was latter launch in Canada, Singapore, and the United Kingdom on 1 September 2026.

+JioHotstar is the second largest streaming platform in the world in terms of subscribers in 2025, only behind Netflix.